mojaloop/pisp-project/docs/linking/README.md

 ## 1.2.
 Discovery

-In this phase, we ask the user for the identifier they use with the DFSP they intend to link with.
+In this phase, we ask the user to select the type and value of identifier they use with the DFSP they intend to link with.
 This could be a username, MSISDN (phone number), or email address.

 The result of this phase is a list of potential accounts available for linking.
 The user will then choose one or more of these source accounts and the PISP will